dnajava/Klusterointi/README.md

 TODO:

 - Split the cluster, if it contains matches which have other matches than common matches in that cluster.
-- New method to add match clusters of kits to cluster network.
-First kits GD 0 clusters and then GD 1 clusters.
 - Add GUI to main.
 - Fork to working with y-dna